Barcelona to Athens Grand Voyage

 Our playbill features a variety of amazing performances to keep you entertained while onboard.
 Sit back and enjoy your evenings on a high note with our onboard entertainment.

-Get ready to be transported to the world’s most beloved travel destinations in one exhilarating night.
-As we explore all four seasons in a new city, travel along with our dynamic Signature Singers & Dancers as they sing and dance their way through an eclectic mix of music from around the world.
-Come and experience WANDERLUST
+Oh, What A Night - Get ready to be transported to the world's most beloved travel destinations in one exhilarating night.
+As we explore all four seasons in a newcity, travel along with our dynamic Signature Singers & Dancers as they sing and dance their way through an eclectic mix of music from around the world.
+Come and experience Oh, What A Night!